-Backlog of toxic Superfund clean-ups grows under Trump
+Backlog of toxic Superfund cleanups grows under Trump

 Montana environmental regulators also are involved in the cleanup but say they need the EPA to come through with money for the work to resume, since the federal agency is providing 90 percent of funding.

-Under Trump, the EPA has pointed to a different yardstick in declaring it was making progress on Superfund clean-ups — the number of cleaned-up sites officially deleted from the roster of more than 1,300 Superfund sites.
+Under Trump, the EPA has pointed to a different yardstick in declaring it was making progress on Superfund cleanups — the number of cleaned-up sites officially deleted from the roster of more than 1,300 Superfund sites.

 In 2019, for instance, the EPA said it had deleted all or part of 27 sites from the official Superfund list, saying that was the most deletions since the George W. Bush administration.
-But deletions from the list typically reflect clean-up work done over decades and often completed on the ground years ago, meaning Trump is sometimes taking credit for work done under his predecessors.
+But deletions from the list typically reflect cleanup work done over decades and often completed on the ground years ago, meaning Trump is sometimes taking credit for work done under his predecessors.

 In 2018, for example, the EPA cited the seven Superfund sites fully or partially removed from the list in the previous year as a signature accomplishment of the Trump administration.
 Records showed the physical work was completed before Trump took office, The Associated Press reported at the time.

-Sauerhage, the EPA spokeswoman, did not directly respond to questions about the backlog of 34 unfunded Superfund clean-up projects.
+Sauerhage, the EPA spokeswoman, did not directly respond to questions about the backlog of 34 unfunded Superfund cleanup projects.
 The EPA posted the total on its website without fanfare the day after Christmas.
 Some of the projects that are ready to start have languished for lack of money since Trump’s first year in office.

 EPA has been one of the main focuses of Trump’s efforts to cut federal regulations and oversight that he sees as burdening businesses.
 Trump each year has asked Congress for nearly one-third cuts in EPA’s budget, and has sought much smaller cuts for Superfund.